 Mark had a lot of luck getting the deer to bow for him, even when he had no crackers to offer:

-By this time we were getting munchy, so we decided to walk to the tea house for tea and a sweet.
+By this time we were getting munchy.
+So we walked to the tea house for tea and a sweet.
 Mark bought matcha mochi (sweet balls of dough made with powdered green tea and sweet rice flour):

 I opted for persimmon cake, since Nara is famous for its persimmons and they were in season: